dmind-gmbh/extension-cookieman/README.md

 > a single tracking object configuration

 #### *trackingObjects*.*‹tracking object key›*.*inject*: String
-> everything in here will be appended to the page when the respective group is consented.
+> each HTML tag in here will be appended to the page when the respective group is consented.
 This can be &lt;script&gt;, &lt;img&gt; or anything else

 #### *trackingObjects*.*‹tracking object key›*.*show*: Array
 > the actual rows of the table, each representing one "tracking item" (commonly a cookie)